 In general, there is no hunting allowed in the core area of the Preserve because it is not compatible with our public use and wildlife protection objectives.
 Hunting and fishing are allowed on the river and in the sloughs, but hunters and fishermen must stay in their boats (no bank fishing/hunting).
 It is legal to fish or hunt from a boat in the river, a state navigable waterway, but only during the proper seasons and with the proper licenses.

-For several years the California Department of Fish and Wildlife have provided special wild turkey hunting and dove hunting opportunities on specific parts of the Preserve.
-To learn more about these limited, organized hunts visit the Department of Fish & Wildlife website.
+For several years the California Department of Fish and Wildlife has provided special hunts- learn more about these at the Department of Fish & Wildlife website.

-Hunters can download the hunt application online at wildlife.ca.gov/Lands/Places-to-Visit/Cosumnes-River-ER.
-Hunters can also request an application by calling CDFW’s North Central Region office at at (916) 358-2900 between 8 a.m. and 4 p.m.
-Applications may be submitted via email to Rylee.Owen@wildlife.ca.gov or mailed to CDFW’s North Central Region office at 1701 Nimbus Road, Rancho Cordova, CA 95670.
+Hunters can download the A Zone or D-5 Zone application online at the Cosumnes River Ecological Reserve web page.
+Hunters can also request an access permit application by calling CDFW’s Rancho Cordova office at (916) 358-2900 between 8:00 a.m. and 4:00 p.m. on weekdays.
+Applications may be submitted via email to Rylee.Owen@Wildlife.ca.gov or mailed to CDFW’s Rancho Cordova office at 1701 Nimbus Road, Rancho Cordova, CA 95670.

-Only official applications will be accepted and must be received before 3:00 p.m. on October 4, 2021.
-Reservations will be selected by a computerized drawing.
-Successful applicants will be notified by email, phone or text message within two working days of the drawing and will receive additional information, including maps and special instructions, prior to the hunt.
-Drawing results will not be given over the phone.
+For the A Zone, Arno Unit hunts, applications must be received by 1:00 p.m. on September 6, 2022.
+For the D-5 Zone, Dillard Unit hunts, applications must be received by 1:00 p.m. on September 20, 2022.
+Permits will be awarded by a computerized drawing.
+Successful applicants will be notified by email or phone call/text message within two working days of the drawing, and will receive additional information, including maps and special instructions, prior to the hunt.
+Results will not be given over the phone.

 Up to two people may apply for the hunt as one party by including all required information on the application form.
-Junior license holders who are 12 years of age or older may also apply if accompanied by an adult hunter.
-Applicants may apply for a seven-day access permit during one hunt period only.
+Junior hunting license holders who are 12 years of age or older may also apply if accompanied by an adult hunter.
+Applicants may apply for one access permit on one area only.
 An individual’s name may appear in the drawing only once and additional or duplicate applications will be disqualified from the drawing.